-Communication is crucial for any type of relationship.
+Communication is crucial for any relationship.
 Communication with your little ones is just as important as communication with your husband or your boss.

 Encourage your kids to talk to you regardless of the situation.
-They have to know that you’ll be supportive and listen to them even if it is about the toy you just fixed and is now broken again.
+They have to know that you’ll be supportive and listen to them even if it’s about the toy you just fixed and is now broken again.

 Kids tend to hold back when they feel their parents might not understand or might not listen to them.